Love is love, everywhere.

-Beating Hearts is part of the Arroz con Popote collection by Mexican artist Vicente Ortiz Cortez.
+Beating Hearts are part of the Arroz con Popote collection by Vicente Ortiz Cortez.

 Arroz con popote is a Mexican phrase synonymous with male homosexuality.
 Meaning to eat rice pudding through a straw, it is a euphemism used with or without any intention to offend: "Ricky Martin likes arroz con popote."

 Referencing Mexican culture through his signature use of rice and thorn-like straws, Vicente reinterprets an iconic symbol of life and love through a queer-cultural lens.
 In this collection, he uses the colors of various flags to highlight the sense of universality that a heartbeat can evoke across borders.
 The collection encourages audiences to reflect on the shared rhythms of life, to consider the things we have in common, rather than those that split us apart